PaulHBartley/mkproj/README.md

 `$ mkrepo -r <directory>`

 - Calling `$ mkrepo -r <directory>` sends a call to the GitHub API to create a new remote repository (called `<directory>`) from a pre-defined template.
-The script then git-initializes a new or existing local `<directory>` and links it with the newly-created remote repository.
+The script then Git-initializes a new or existing local `<directory>` and links it with the newly-created remote repository.

 `$ mkrepo <directory>`